gR9z/TimeTable/README.md

 This project is developed with Java 17, highlighting the application of object-oriented programming principles in Java.

 ### Contributors
-This project is a personal endeavor by me as part of my coursework in Java programming at ENI École Informatique.
+This project was developed by me as part of my coursework in Java programming at ENI Informatique.

 ---